auir9999/stratus360-case-study/notes+changelog.md

 25/10/2021: received email, establish plan on how to create, established notes + changelog page
 26/10/2021: delayed reply to email, requesting further information, establishing base code (awaiting response)
 27/10/2021: established base code (using own implementation via cross-fetch, may also include a more succinct version in comments using available apis online), ensuring functions are all working & ready for HTML implementation
 28/10/2021: completed majority of core functionalities ( display latest comic on home, display only 1 per page, next & prev button, display publish date, parsable by inputting # at the top, parse transcript to be readable), bonus functionalities added (random button).
 Hosted project onto heroku, majority of work completed
+29/10/2021: completed all criteria for LOCAL deployment or through an online webhosting service that allows for fs functionality. read the readme notes for further details, 3 iterations uploaded & completed here.

+30/10/2021 & 31/10/2021: may attempt at fixing the mongoose iteration IF TIME PERMITS (preparation for midterm & working on assignments for other classes)

 ----------------------
 Things left to do:
 ----------------------
-core: CSS & HTML adjustments
-bonus: responsive, counter (possibly a read/write from local file, would have liked to consider implementing it in the database object if possible)
+bonus: fixing view counts to account for heroku's ephemeral issue.